 (2) The application must be lodged with the Registrar within 2 months after closure of the formation meeting for the proposed co-operative or within the extended period that the Registrar may allow.

+[Section 18 amended by No. 7 of 2016 s.
+15.]

 19. Registration of co-operative

 (1) When an application is made under this Division for registration of a proposed co-operative, the Registrar must register the co-operative and its rules if satisfied that the requirements referred to in subsection (2) have been met.